 The State of Alaska's general obligation bond rating was re-established in 2003 with the issuance of the 2003 Series A and B bonds.
 The State received AA ratings from the three national bond credit rating agencies.
-Both Fitch Ratings and Standard and Poor's AA ratings have a stable outlook assigned to them, while Moody's Aa2 rating has a negative outlook assigned to it.
-Moody's report highlighted the continued reliance on the declining oil industry in Alaska and the recurring fiscal shortfalls of the State.
-While the negative outlook does not indicate an intent to downgrade the State of Alaska it does elevate the need to address these long term issues.
+Both Fitch Ratings and Standard and Poor's AA ratings have a stable outlook assigned to them, while Moody's Aa2 rating is currently stable, it had a negative outlook assigned to it from August 2002 until December 2004 when it was revised to stable.
+Moody's reports continue to highlight concern with continued reliance on the declining oil industry in Alaska and the recurring fiscal shortfalls of the State.